 In addition to the theme parks, Orlando has tons to do for tourists and caters specifically to families.
 Many natural springs are within a 30-minute drive of the city, which makes for a nice escape to swim in the crystal blue waters and snorkel or kayak with a manatee.

 Biscayne National Park, Florida for your bucket list

 By Tavia from Big Brave Nomad

-Biscayne National Park is often overlooked from travelers heading to Miami, Key West or even Everglades National Park.
+Biscayne National Park is often overlooked by travelers heading to Miami, Key West, or even Everglades National Park.
 However, it is one of the best National Parks we have visited, and it should be on your USA bucket list.

 Biscayne offers a Caribbean island experience without needing a passport.
 Inside this national park you will find a small, but educational visitor center and many friendly park rangers.

 You can choose to do the scenic mangrove hike located right near the visitor center, bring or rent a kayak for a day on the water, drop your boat in for a day of fishing, take a snorkeling tour, or go on a guided paddleboard tour.